Training

 In-House Training for Schools and Districts

+The Core-Selective Evaluation Process (C-SEP) was conceptualized and recently introduced into the field.
 This approach to SLD identification is a third-method pattern of strengths and weakness (PSW) approach rooted in contemporary CHC theory and features the application of professional judgment, integrated data analysis techniques, and the use of statistical support to help guide decisions.
 The organizational framework of C-SEP is a set of sound educational practices logically interwoven to provide the most comprehensive, statistically sound, and legally defensible assessment of SLD.
 This presentation will further describe the organizational framework of C-SEP, distinguish C-SEP from other methods, and provide an illustration of this model using a case study.

 Module 2: Targeted Assessment: Data Collection, Organization, and Establishing a Focused Referral Question